What they are, and how you can get one.

-A bridge loan is a special-purpose refinance of your existing home loan.
-It’s special because everyone involved (you and the bridge loan lender) knows that the bridge loan is intended to be temporary.
+In more technical terms, a bridge loan is a special-purpose refinance of your existing home loan.
+It’s special because everyone involved (you and the bridge loan lender) knows that the bridge loan is temporary.
 A bridge loan allows you to extract some of the equity from your existing home prior to selling it so that you have money for the down payment on the new home — letting you avoid a panicked transition from home-to-home.

 In what states are bridge loans available?

-If Accunet is providing a first mortgage on the new property you’re buying, we cam facilitate getting all of your income and credit documentation to the bridge loan lender with your permission, but we won’t be directly involved in lending the money like we are on the mortgage for your new home.
-If you don’t need a mortgage on the new property, you’ll work directly with the bridge loan lender.
+If Accunet is providing a first mortgage on the new property you’re buying, we can facilitate getting your income and credit documentation to the bridge loan lender with your permission.
+If you don’t need a mortgage on your new property, you’ll work directly with the bridge loan lender.

 Key features of our most popular bridge loan lender’s product:

-- Borrow up to 80% of the appraised value of your current primary residence.
+- High borrowing threshold: Borrow up to 80% of the appraised value of your current primary residence.
 An appraisal ordered by the bridge loan lender is required.

 - Pay off your existing mortgage: The bridge loan must pay off all existing mortgages on the property, freeing your finances to focus on your new home.

-- Affordable closing costs & origination fees: Closing costs are usually between $500 and $1,000 depending on the size of the loan plus an origination fee of $500 or 0.5% of the bridge loan amount, whichever is greater.
+- Affordable closing costs & origination fees: Closing costs are usually between $500 and $1,000 (depending on the size of the loan), plus an origination fee of $500, or 0.5% of the bridge loan amount — whichever is greater.

-- Monthly payments are interest only, but you can make principal payments if you wish.
+- Optional principal payments: Monthly payments are interest-only, but you can make principal payments if you wish.

-- The bridge loan must be paid off when your existing home sells or at the end of 10 years (yes, years).
+- Flexible timeline: The bridge loan must be paid off when your existing home sells, or at the end of 10 years (yes, years).

-The key is to know all your options.
-Crossing the bridge from your existing home to your new home can be a financial puzzle that seems hard to solve.
-But Accunet has the best puzzle solvers in the mortgage industry with a full set of tools in our mortgage tool box to solve the puzzle.
+Crossing the bridge from your existing home to your new home can be a stressful financial.
+Accunet has the best puzzle-solvers in the mortgage industry with a full set of tools in our mortgage toolbox to solve help you transition from home to home.